We've all heard the buzz by now.

 A common sentiment goes - shouldn't specialized experts be preferred?

 Back in the early days of computing, people created specialized computers that can only calculate and solve one type of problem.
 Imagine having a specialized calculator that can only do addition, but nothing else.
 Sure, it is really good at addition and can do it very fast, but that wouldn't be too useful.

-Instead, it is much more useful to have a computer that can add, subtract, go online, play video games, etc. Modern computers based on the von Neumann architecture have general capabilities.
+Instead, it is much more useful to have a computer that can add, subtract, go online, play video games, etc. Modern computers based on the von Neumann architecture have these general capabilities.
 In hindsight, it is easy to say that general-purpose computing is one of humanity's most impactful inventions.

 After all, human beings are a form of general intelligence.
 General intelligence enables us to acquire skills we don't even know are useful beforehand.
-For those interested in what it really means to have general intelligence, we recommend Chollet's paper On the Measure of Intelligence.
+For those interested in what it means to have general intelligence, we recommend Chollet's paper On the Measure of Intelligence.